 AQUARIUM OF THE BAY CELEBRATES 25 YEARS OF OCEAN CONSERVATION 40 YEARS OF ENVIRONMENTAL ADVOCACY

-SAN FRANCISCO, CALIFORNIA, UNITED STATES, April 21, 2021 /EINPresswire.com/ -- On 2021 EARTH DAY, Smithsonian Affiliated Aquarium of the Bay marks its 25th Anniversary this week.
+SAN FRANCISCO, CALIFORNIA, UNITED STATES, April 22, 2021 /EINPresswire.com/ -- On Earth Day 2021, the Smithsonian Affiliated Aquarium of the Bay marks its 25th Anniversary this week.
 What started at PIER 39 as Underwater World on April 19, 1996, is today a non-profit hub of ocean conservation, climate change awareness, earth justice, and environmental advocacy with an international outreach.

 What a year 2020 has been!
 After almost one full year of shutdown due to the COVID-19 pandemic, furloughed staff and millions lost in revenues, Smithsonian Affiliated Aquarium of the Bay reopened its doors to the public on March 5th, 2021, at 25% capacity, in conjunction with the city of San Francisco entering the red tier.
 Just in time for Spring-break, the Aquarium now at 50% cap is seeing steady rise in guest attendance numbers as San Francisco takes progressive strides in welcoming people back to normalcy safely.